Salmon Public Outreach and Education 2021

 Description

-The CTUIR proposes to utilize the PCSRF funding to support conservation and restoration efforts through public outreach and education.
-The Public Outreach & Education Specialist will educate the public and tribal community about the CTUIR’s First Foods Mission.
+The CTUIR utilized PCSRF funding to support conservation and restoration efforts through public outreach and education.
+The Public Outreach & Education Specialist educated the public and tribal community about the CTUIR’s First Foods Mission.
 This mission guides the CTUIR in the protection, restoration and enhancement of the First Foods, which include water, aquatic species, game and waterfowl species, rooting and fruiting plant species for the perpetual, cultural, economic and sovereign benefit of the CTUIR.
-Goals will be accomplished by utilizing traditional, ecological and cultural knowledge and science to inform the public about population and habitat management goals and actions and natural resource policies and regulatory mechanisms.
-CTUIR Aquatic and First Foods Public Education and Outreach will include the following 3 tasks, and will utilize public and social media platforms to educate and promote outreach events.
+Goals were accomplished by utilizing traditional, ecological and cultural knowledge and science to inform the public about population and habitat management goals and actions and natural resource policies and regulatory mechanisms.
+CTUIR Aquatic and First Foods Public Education and Outreach included the following tasks, and utilized public and social media platforms to educate and promote outreach events.

 Project Benefit